-WMAP is a feature-rich web vulnerability scanner that was originally created from a tool named SQLMap.
-This tool is integrated with Metasploit and allows us to conduct webapp scanning from within the Framework.
+WMAP is a feature-rich web application vulnerability scanner that was originally created from a tool named SQLMap.
+This tool is integrated with Metasploit and allows us to conduct web application scanning from within the Metasploit Framework.

 msf > load wmap .-.-.-..-.-.-..---..---. | | | || | | || | || |-' `-----'`-'-'-'`-^-'`-' [WMAP 1.5.1] === et [ ] metasploit.com 2012 [*] Successfully loaded plugin: wmap msf > help wmap Commands ============= Command Description ------- ----------- wmap_modules Manage wmap modules wmap_nodes Manage nodes wmap_run Test targets wmap_sites Manage sites wmap_targets Manage targets wmap_vulns Display web vulns ...snip...

-Prior to running a scan, we first need to add a new target URL by passing the "-a" switch to "wmap_sites".
-Afterwards, running "wmap_sites -l" will print out the available targets.
+Prior to running a web app scan, we first need to add a new target URL by passing the “-a” switch to “wmap_sites”.
+Afterwards, running “wmap_sites -l” will print out the available targets.

 msf > wmap_sites -h [*] Usage: wmap_targets [options] -h Display this help text -a [url] Add site (vhost,url) -l List all available sites -s [id] Display site structure (vhost,url|ids) (level) msf > wmap_sites -a http://172.16.194.172 [*] Site created. msf > wmap_sites -l [*] Available sites =============== Id Host Vhost Port Proto # Pages # Forms -- ---- ----- ---- ----- ------- ------- 0 172.16.194.172 172.16.194.172 80 http 0 0

 Next, we add the site as a target with “wmap_targets”.